Kristina01111000/Drws_site/README.md

 12/7

-- more notes for drw site -> check on wednesday
 - Go over the membership confirmation page for edits to verbiage
 - On the quiz page emphasize joining growingholistically in the big box
-- Look at dr walsdorf.com for edits
-- Change the front page to as shown as in the picture remove the columns -> make a copy first
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view